 George Luz: I'm just curious cause he's right-handed.

 'Buck' Compton: [switches hands] George, what would I do without George Luz?

-In an episode of the Mad TV recurring skit "Average Asian", a man challenges said Asian to a game of ping pong.
+- In an episode of the Mad TV recurring skit "Average Asian", a man challenges said Asian to a game of ping pong.
 After losing, the Asian says "Let me put the paddle in my OTHER hand" needless to say, "He's an expert Asian!
 When it comes to ping pong!"

-Everybody Loves Raymond: After Ray loses a ping-pong match with his father, his father reminds him that "it's a good thing he wasn't using his good hand" and switches his paddle to the other hand.
+- Everybody Loves Raymond: After Ray loses a ping-pong match with his father, his father reminds him that "it's a good thing he wasn't using his good hand" and switches his paddle to the other hand.

-Buffy the Vampire Slayer, "The Freshman".
-A vampire has busted Buffy's left arm up, and she's spent most of the episode conspicuously not using it and fighting one-handed.
+- "The Freshman": A vampire has busted Buffy's left arm up, and she's spent most of the episode conspicuously not using it and fighting one-handed.
 Then...

 Buffy: Let me answer that with a head butt.
 And for the record...
-The arm is hurt, not broken. *Punches Sunday halfway across the room with her left hand]
+The arm is hurt, not broken. [punches Sunday halfway across the room with her left hand]

-Joss Whedon scores a hat trick here; in the pilot of Firefly, the titular vessel Serenity is fleeing a Reavers vessel hot on her heels and bearing down upon her — turns out that her thrusters rotate all the way round, allowing her to pull a Crazy Ivan and escape.
+- Joss Whedon scores a hat trick here; in the pilot of Firefly, the titular vessel Serenity is fleeing a Reavers vessel hot on her heels and bearing down upon her — turns out that her thrusters rotate all the way round, allowing her to pull a Crazy Ivan and escape.